 DeWaal pile diameters range from 12 to 24 inches and pile lengths routinely exceed 100 feet to a maximum of 165 feet.
 Ultimate geotechnical pile capacities commonly exceed 500 tons.
-DeWaal piles are installed by Morris-Shea’s fleet of powerful drill rigs.
+The DeWaal Pile System is installed by Morris-Shea’s fleet of powerful drill rigs.
 These state-of-the-art drilling platforms are equipped with clean diesel engines and advanced sound suppression technology that limits their noise level to as low as 70 decibels at 100 feet.

 Prior to installing each pile, the pile ID is entered into Morris-Shea’s Automated Monitoring Equipment.
 Two drill tenders then use a special device to safely hold and secure a detachable endplate onto the DeWaal tool as it is slowly lowered to the ground.
 This endplate serves as a cutting edge and prevents soil or water from entering the tool during drilling.

 The DeWaal pile is advanced into the ground using high rotational and crowd forces.
 As this innovative tool penetrates the soil, the partial displacement auger transports soil to the full displacement element.
 This action thrusts 100% of the cuttings laterally against the sidewalls of the borehole, causing densification of the soil profile.
 A centralizer at the bottom of the drill mast maintains horizontal control of the tooling.
 The heavy wall drill stem serves as a temporary casing that follows the DeWaal tool and stabilizes the borehole.
 This unique drilling process produces no vibrations and virtually no drilling spoils.

 The sacrificial endplate is left behind in direct contact with the soil.
 The reverse flight located on the topside of the displacement element assists with the extraction by cutting and re-compacting any loose soils.
 This added soil densification helps to minimize concrete over consumption.